cherwinmason/masonletter/mason-finalization-agent-prompt-v6.md

 Now: run Section 5 pre-flight.
 If it passes, write the issue.
 Return complete HTML only (with required anchor comments).

 ---
+*Version 7.1 — April 22, 2026*

+*Changes from v7.0 → v7.1: Added Category 9 (Dates, times, day-of-week labels, and schedule inferences) to Section 7b in response to Issue 007 draft fabrications where the Writer inferred "Monday" for May 12 and "Wednesday" for sessions where the source gave only times.
+Extended the Anchor List comment to require a DATES AND TIMES FROM SOURCE section mapping each schedule reference to whether the source stated a day label.
+Added final-check item 20 to Section 22.
+Rationale: v7.0 closed numerical and attribution gaps but left schedule inferences unguarded.
+A date-to-day mapping may be factually correct but is still a fabrication if the source didn't state it.
+Mason reports what the source says, not what the calendar implies.*

 *Version 7.0 — April 22, 2026*

 *Changes from v6.9 → v7.0: Added two new locked categories in Section 7b — (7) numbers with their original scope, (8) subject attribution — in response to Issue 006 fabrications where the Writer rescoped "800,000 uses across 12+ apps" into "thousands of inquiries for QBee" and attributed team actions ("SaaStr team shipped 12 apps") to the founder personally ("Jason Lemkin shipped 12 apps").
 Added POOR FIT handling in Section 7c: the Writer now explicitly uses the Researcher's counter-thesis to build compatible angles when the source doesn't naturally carry the day-type.
 Extended anchor list comment to require scope annotation on every number and subject attribution mapping.
 Added two new final-check items (18, 19) to Section 22.
 Paired with Researcher v3.2.
 Rationale: Issue 006 had a solid thesis but leaked three fabrications past Section 7b's existing guardrails. v7.0 closes the gaps.*